Azure/ResourceModules/modules/network/virtual-hub/README.md

 ### Parameter: `virtualRouterIps`

 VirtualRouter IPs.

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `virtualWanId`

-Resource ID of the virtual WAN to link to.
-- Required: Yes
-- Type: string

 ### Parameter: `vpnGatewayId`

 Resource ID of the VPN Gateway to link to.

 - Required: No
 - Type: string
 - Default: `''`